OptimShi/CustomClothingBase/README.md

 # CustomClothingBase
 A mod for ACE, Asheron's Call Emulator, that allows for customized colors and other options through modifying the ClothingTable on the server.
+Huge thanks to [Aquafir](https://github.com/aquafir/) for the ACE Mod system and for answering my annoying questions on how to get it work.

 ## Installation and Usage